Peter Weiss: Political activities

+Accolades

 Weiss received numerous awards, among them the Charles Veillon Award, 1963; the Lessing Prize, 1965; the Heinrich Mann Prize, 1966; the Carl Albert Anderson Prize, 1967; the Thomas Dehler Prize, 1978; the Cologne Literature Prize, 1981; the Bremen Literature Prize, 1982; the Swedish Theatre Critics Prize, 1982; and finally the highest German literary award, the Georg Büchner Prize, 1982.

+Personal life

+Weiss was married three times: to the painter Helga Henschen, 1943–47; to Carlota Dethorey, 1949; and from 1964 until his death to the Swedish artist and stage designer Gunilla Palmstierna-Weiss.

+In 1970, he suffered a heart attack.

+Death

+Weiss died in Stockholm in 1982, at the age of 65.

-Selected works
+Selected list of works

 All works were originally written in German unless otherwise noted.
 English translations and, where applicable, place of publication, publisher and date of English language publication, are in parentheses.